 - Rinse hair in luke warm water.

-The steam temporarily opens the hair cuticle and allows conditioner to penetrate the hair shaft.
+The steam temporarily opens the hair cuticle and allows the conditioner to penetrate the hair shaft.

 THE GREENHOUSE EFFECT